buddydev/bp-xprofile-custom-field-types/readme.txt

  We hope that it will help you take your BuddyPress network to the next level.

+= BuddyPress Custom development & Maintenance Service =
+If you need any assistance with setting up or adding new features to BuddyPress or this plugin, Our team is available for hire.
+Please use our [BuddyPress Development Services](https://buddydev.com/buddypress-custom-plugin-development-service/) for any custom development needs.

 == Installation ==

 1. Upload the plugin to your 'wp-content/plugins' directory